pankaj892/pankaj892/README.md

 <h3 align="left">
  About Me ! </h3>

-- 🔭 I’m currently working on - Python
+- 🔭 I’m currently working on - Java

-- 🌱 I’m currently learning - Python,Cloud Computing ☁💻.
+- 🌱 I’m currently learning - Java,Cloud Computing ☁💻.

 - 👯 I’m looking to collaborate on - Python and Cloud Computing.

-- 💬 Ask me about - Custom ROMS,Linux 🐧
+- 💬 Ask me about - Open Source,Movies🎬

 - 🥅 2021 Goal - Be a part of Open Source Revolution 🔥.

-- ⚡ Fun fact - I love board games
+- ⚡ Fun fact - I love lego

 - 💻 Help me in - Cloud Computing ☁💻 and Game Development